FAQs

 Can I take the Attachment on an Aeroplane?

-Yes.
+Yes for the 12" 36V 500W PowerUp, A5, A6.
 As it's a disabled aid it should be free to take in the hold.
-You should pack the Attachment in the box that it arrived in, so keep the packing materials in good condition.
+I used to pack my Attachment in the box that it arrived in, so I kept the packing materials in good condition.
+The boxes are now a bit bigger so some users pack them in a hard suitcase.
+I recently used an Attachment to get to the door of the plane then left it connected to the wheelchair and they were then placed in the hold, which was very convenient.
 You should pack the battery separately as this will need to be taken with you in the cabin.
-You will need permission to take the battery from the Airline so let them know about the battery at check-in.
+You will need permission from the Airline to take the battery, so let them know about the battery at check-in.
 Note the Voltage and Ampere-hours as the Airline staff may ask, however, please be aware of the CAA regulations mentioned below.

 The CAA regulations for ‘wheelchairs and mobility aids powered by lithium batteries’ states that you should notify the airline prior to travel.
 Lithium batteries must be taken in the cabin as hand luggage and the maximum rating of the battery should be 300Wh calculated by the voltage (36) multiplied by the capacity in Ampere hours.
 Only the 7.8Ah battery at, 36x7.8=281Wh, satisfies the regulations.